BaseMax/iranian-phonenumber-validator-nodejs/README.md

 This is a simple library for validating iranian phone numbers in nodejs that

+## Features

+- Extract all phone numbers from a text
+- Check if a text has a phone number
+- Check if a text is excatly a phone number
+- Check if a text includes a special phone number

 ## Using

 Import the library in your project: